 Weld Australia is the leading welder training organization in Australia that is committed to producing highly skilled future welder's generation.
 They run a wide range of training, certification, and qualification programs for Australian welders, manufacturing and fabrication companies, and industries.

-Weld Australia delivers specialist industry-based learning courses in a wide range of study options such as face-to-face, blending, and online.
-List of their training courses include:
+Weld Australia delivers specialist industry-based learning courses in many study options, such as face-to-face, blending, and online.
+A list of their training courses includes:

 Welding Inspection courses

 Welding Appreciation Courses

 These courses equip students with the understanding and skills to improve job opportunities on a global scale.

 11. TAFE Welding Courses